-The use of cell phones is restricted to the foyer and entry area.
+Phone conversations are restricted to the foyer and social area.
 Please put your phone on silent or vibrate when entering the library so as not to disturb other people.

 Food and Drink

 Laptops may be used anywhere in the library.
-Please do not alter or borrow power cords or surge protectors installed in the library or plug in laptops across aisles, which can easily be tripped on.
-We strongly encourage you to secure your laptop to a table or chair with a lock and chain at all times.
+Please do not alter or move power cords or surge protectors installed in the library.
+Please do not plug in laptops across aisles, where the cords can easily be tripped on.
+We strongly encourage you to never leave your electronics or other belongings unattended.
+The Library is not responsible for lost or stolen items.

 The library is not to be used as a place to leave items for pickup by someone else.
 The library staff assumes no responsibility for items left for others.
 This includes, but is not limited to, books, papers, backpacks, and laptop computers.

 Cassette players and headphones may be checked out in two-hour blocks at the Circulation Counter for in-library use.

 Most of the library is equipped with wireless access and no username or password is needed.
 If you are having problems please contact the campus IT department.

 Personal items found abandoned in the library will be kept for one month in a cabinet at the front counter, and are donated after that point.
 Items of value such as cell phones, keys, and wallets will be kept in a secure place and the owners contacted if contact information is known.
 The Library is not responsible for personal items left unattended, including items left in study carrels.
 To minimize the risk of theft of personal belongings, do not leave any such items unattended in the Library.

 The microform scanner has the ability to edit images, and save to a flash drive or email.
 The monitor can also be adjusted for reading in portrait view which is helpful with viewing newspapers.
 The machine is located near the Women’s Room on the west side of the building.
 Ask a Reference Librarian for help using the scanner features.